Our Research

 Using single-cell transcriptomics to understand the heat stress response of reef coral holobionts.

-Exploring the prokaryotic and microeukaryotic communities associated with marine model organisms — the Gulf Toadfish and the California Sea Hare.
+Exploring the prokaryotic and microeukaryotic communities associated with marine animals — the Gulf Toadfish, the California Sea Hare, and Mediterranean bryozoans.

 Generating the reference genome of Mediocremonas mediterraneus as part of the Catalan Initiative for the Earth Biogenome Project.